-Lit Reach will provide opportunities for literature to benefit the health and wellbeing of the most disadvantaged and vulnerable individuals in our communities.
-Literature Wales will work closely with Local Authorities in Wales as well as Snowdonia National Park to identify a range of specific groups of people who would benefit from being part of this new project.
-A programme of workshops and events will be created and will provide opportunities to work closely with writers, with the aim of having a positive impact on the wellbeing of participating individuals.
-Workshops and events will be tailored to increase literacy levels, employability, social inclusion, lifelong learning, self-confidence and resilience.
+Lit Reach provided opportunities for literature to benefit the health and wellbeing of the people who need us most.
+Literature Wales worked closely with Local Authorities in Wales as well as Snowdonia National Park to identify specific groups of people who would benefit from being part of this new project.
+A programme of workshops and events provided opportunities to work closely with writers, with the aim of having a positive impact on the wellbeing of participating individuals.
+Workshops and events were tailored to increase literacy levels, employability, social inclusion, lifelong learning, self-confidence and resilience.

 — Increased literacy and communication skills